 b) that Nos.
 9.7A and 9.7B apply in this frequency band;

-c) that the frequency band 19.7-20.2 GHz is one of the few bands identified by this Conference on a global basis for high-density applications in the fixed-satellite service,
+c) that the frequency band 19.7-20.2 GHz is one of the few bands identified by WRC-03 on a global basis for high-density applications in the fixed-satellite service;

+d) Recommendation ITU-R S.1715 “Guidelines developed in response to the studies requested in Resolution 140 (WRC-03)”,

-resolves to invite ITU-R
+resolves to invite administrations

-to develop, during this ITU-R study period, criteria which would protect GSO FSS networks in the band 19.7-20.2 GHz from unacceptable interference by HEO FSS systems taking account of the combined effect of interference into downlinks of the GSO FSS networks from HEO FSS systems and other non-GSO FSS systems,

-invites administrations

 to consider using the relevant ITU-R Recommendations regarding the protection of GSO FSS satellite networks from interference by non-GSO FSS systems as a guideline for consultation between administrations, to fulfil their obligations under No. 22.2 in the frequency band 19.7-20.2 GHz, and in the case where an administration responsible for a non-GSO FSS system requests the application of No. 22.5CA,